romartin/wirez/wirez-core/wirez-core-api/src/main/java/org/wirez/core/api/graph/README.md

 algorithms, adding additional semantics to relationships (including quality and weight), and for constraining queries at runtime, if needed.
 * You can create more domain specific diagrams (such as E-R, hierarchical, etc) by providing rule constraints in the Definition Set.
-* Despite being graphs, E-R diagrams allow only single, undirected, named relationships between entities.
+* NOTE about E-R diagrams: Despite being graphs, E-R diagrams allow only single, undirected, named relationships between entities.

+The subpackage `impl` contains the default graph interfaces implentation used in this tool.
+Using it, in addition of all the graph generic features, it supports:
+* Define nodes with or without graphical representations (such as nodes for shapes or resulting fact nodes when using cross-domain graph interactions)
+* Define two type of relationships: connection edges AND containment relationships